andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-12.md

 seo:
   title: 'Imaging Infinity: Shooting the stars with Hap Griffin'
   description: >-
-    His images represent a journey through space and time.
-They transport us to alien, glowing worlds on the edges of the universe, while still reminding us of what it means to be human.
+    His images are a journey through space and time.
+They transport us to the edges of the universe, while still reminding us of what it means to be human.
   robots: []
   extra: []
   type: stackbit_page_meta